 I remember when cruise control first came out many of my colleagues in the industry were resistant about this, going so far as to say it would result in an increase in crashes.
-Some described how cruise control was the beginning of the end, yet he we are decades later as driving instructors, still every bit as important as we ever were.
+Some described how cruise control was the beginning of the end, yet here we are decades later as driving instructors, still every bit as important as we ever were.

 Are we so insecure in our importance in people's lives and improving road safety that we must go around fearing every new technological innovation in motoring?

 Personally, and I know I am not the only one, I see technology as providing more opportunities for driving instructors.
 With each addition in technology to cars such as cruise control or parking assistance we as driving instructors should embrace these as more things to teach to future and current pupils.
-Admittedly, self driving cars on the surface appears to eliminate the need for driving instructors altogether but I think this is such a poor way of understanding exactly where driverless cars are right now and where they could be in the future.
+Admittedly, self-driving cars on the surface appear to eliminate the need for driving instructors altogether but I think this is such a poor way of understanding exactly where driverless cars are right now and where they could be in the future.

 The fact remains that driverless cars are at least a decade away to becoming commercially available and legally permissible.
 Not only this, they will only be affordable to people who would otherwise own cars that cost over £35,000.

 How many of your students will be buying a car costing that much?
 Like with all technology it will take a long time for the costs to come down low enough to be affordable to everybody.